 Organizations often use PII for testing new applications or information systems prior to deployment.
 Organizations also use PII for research purposes and for training.
 These uses of PII increase the risks associated with the unauthorized disclosure or misuse of the information.
-Please explain what controls have been implemented to protect PII used for testing, training and research.
-This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research.
+Please explain what

 Patient data is not used in the testing of the application.
 This is monitored by the application administrators.

-For training, SF VCL MedoraForce either creates test files which do not include actual Veteran data, or if we use Veteran data all such files are reviewed and if applicable, all PHI and PHI is redacted by the privacy officer.

-For research, SF VCL MedoraForce is governed under Office of Mental Health and Suicide Prevention (OMHSP), and anyone using this information for research purposes must follow the Office of Mental Health and Suicide Prevention Data Use Agreement (DUA) Policy.
-SF VCL MedoraForce is a subordinate element of OMHSP.
+For training, VCL either creates test files which does not include actual Veteran data, or if we use Veteran data all such files are reviewed and if applicable, all PHI and PHI is redacted by the privacy officer.
+For research, VCL is governed under Office of Mental Health and Suicide Prevention (OMHSP) data use, see attached policy governing this area.
+VCL is a subordinate element of OMHSP